borelli28/security-onion-install-tutorial/README.md

 ![alt text](./images/sec-install-2.png)

 - Now we are clicking on settings for the seconion VM.
 We are disabling audio, which we don't need.
-For Network, we will have two adapters; the first one will be a Internal Network for the interface & the second one will Bridged Adapter with Promiscuous Mode to "Allow VMs" for monitoring.
+For Network, we will have two adapters; the first one will be a Internal Network for the interface & the second one will be a Bridged Adapter with Promiscuous Mode to "Allow VMs" for monitoring.

 ![alt text](./images/sec-install-3.png)
 This step is optional.